zoltan-dulac/anime/README.md

 # anime.js
 *Anime* `(/ˈæn.ə.meɪ/)` is a polyvalent yet lightweight Javascript animation library.
-It works with CSS, Individual Transforms, SVG, DOM attributes and Canvas.
+It works with CSS, Individual Transforms, SVG, DOM attributes and JS Objects.

 Examples and demos :